 The bigger concern is that most of petroleum is contaminated with PAHS.
 PAHS are Polycyclic Aromatic Hydrocarbons and are often a byproduct of petroleum production.
 These substances are HIGHLY toxic and very harmful for your health.
 They bioaccumulate, meaning they are hard for your body to detoxify.
 They also cause Ecotoxicology, Endocrine disruption, and Organ system toxicity.
 This is why i tend to steer clear of any and all products containing petroleum.

-Correct-X is a great option as a first aid cream, It contains soothing skin ingredients and essential oils known for skin healing and their antibacterial properties.
-The best part…?
+Correct-X is a great option as a first aid cream, It contains soothing skin ingredients and essential oils known for skin healing properties.
+And the best part?
 Its preservative and petroleum free!

 Hand and Surface Cleaner and Sanitizer

 Store bought hand sanitizers often contain triclosan.
-Triclosan is used as a antibacterial agent but it arguably has some serious impacts on human health.
-It has been studied and been shown to possibly contribute to antibiotic resistant bacteria, weakened immune system, and hormone disruption.
+Triclosan arguably has some serious impacts on human health.
+It has been studied and been shown to possibly contribute to a weakened immune system, and hormone disruption.